-Because of the nature of food-scraps, it’s important to turn it into compost as quickly as possible.
-The sooner food-waste no longer looks, smells and feels like food, the less likely that you will be invaded by rodents, of all shapes and sizes, that want to take advantage.
+Because of the nature of food scraps, it’s important to turn it into compost as quickly as possible.
+The sooner food scraps no longer look, smell and feel like food, the less likely that you will be invaded by rodents, of all shapes and sizes, that want to take advantage.

 The rolling action will physically open up the mass, allowing air to get in.
 It will also allow very wet parts to dry enough for decomposition to begin.
 Without regular, or just occasional turning, the mass will stagnate and will appear to be preserved.

 You don’t need a specific time-table approach for turning over compost.
 Using the Rolypig composter, it will usually stay in one place for a month before rolling it over and then it will only be just half of one full revolution.
-This I will do just to make room, at the mouth-end, to feed in some more fresh waste.
+This I will do just to make room, at the mouth-end, to feed in some more food scraps.

 This shouldn’t be a problem.
 You can import worms from elsewhere.
 You may have friends in another area, miles away, where they have plenty of worms.
 You just need to grab a bucket of their compost, with worms in it, and place it in your compost.
 These will take up residence and multiply to the maximum number that the food supply can support.